At the End of the World: Local Dynamical Cobordism: Local Dynamical Cobordisms

 Since the scalar $\phi$ is normalized canonically, the field space distance $D$ as $y\to 0$ is \eqref{eq:sol-phi-simple}.
 Also, the distance in spacetime to the singularity is given by $y$.
 Hence from \eqref{eq:sol-phi-simple} and \eqref{eq:sol-R} we obtain the universal relations \beqa \Delta\sim e^{-\frac{\delta}{2}\,D}\quad ,\quad |R| \sim e^{\delta\,D} \, . \eeqa

 The solutions provides a simple universal description of dynamical cobordism in terms of the effective field theory.
 The microscopic description of the cobordism defect is available only in the UV complete theory, and is thus model-dependent (but known in many cases, see our explicit examples in later sections).
-From our present perspective, the only microscopic information we need is the very existence of such defects, guaranteed by the swampland cobordism conjecture \cite{McNamara:2019rup}.
+From our present perspective, the only microscopic information we need is the very existence of such defects, guaranteed by the swampland cobordism conjecture \cite{McNamara:2019rup}\footnote{To be more precise, there are theories in which the cobordism higher-form symmetry is gauged, rather than broken by the existence of the defects.
+In such cases, the gauging imposes the constraint that the total charge cancels in the configuration; our analysis applies to those cases as well, with the ETW brane corresponding to a mere ending of spacetime with no explicit charged defects, similar to a bubble of nothing, see Appendix \ref{sec:bon}.}.
 It is thus remarkable that, the simple requirement that scalars go to infinity at finite spacetime distance leads to a complete local description of the EFT behaviour near a dynamical cobordism.
 Moreover, it constrains the structure of the theory, in particular it naturally yields an exponential behavior of the scalar potential near infinity in field space.

 The above local description can be used to prove a general relation, introduced in \cite{Buratti:2021yia}, between the dynamical tadpole (defined as the derivative of the potential $\mathcal{T}=\partial_\phi V(\phi)$) at a given point and the spacetime distance $\Delta$ to the ETW brane, which in our examples is given by